-What are sopapillas?
+What are Sopapillas?

 For this recipe, I’m achieving the pillow-like light and airy texture by using 2 rolls of refrigerated crescent roll dough.
 Not only does using the pre-made dough make this recipe much easier to make, but it also doesn’t need to be fried like traditional sopapillas.

 What’s better than buttery dough covered in cinnamon sugar?
-An easy cheesecake filling sandwiched in between TWO SHEETS of buttery dough covered in cinnamon sugar!
+An easy cheesecake filling sandwiched in between two sheets of buttery dough covered in cinnamon sugar!

-The cheesecake filling is super easy to make – just mix together cream cheese, sugar, eggs, vanilla extract and a pinch of salt.
+The cheesecake filling is super easy to make – just mix together cream cheese, sugar, eggs, vanilla extract, and a pinch of salt.

-Bake: Brush the top with melted butter and sprinkle with prepared cinnamon sugar.
-Bake for about 30 minutes in a 350°F oven until dough is golden and cooked through.
+Bake: Brush the top with melted butter and sprinkle with cinnamon sugar.
+Bake it for about 30 minutes in a 350°F oven until the dough is golden and cooked through.